Alfred Lorenz: Das Geheimnis der Form bei Richard Wagner, 1924–1933

 Das Geheimnis der Form bei Richard Wagner consists of four volumes, each of which analyzes one of Wagner's operas.
 The four operas covered by Lorenz are Der Ring des Nibelungen, Tristan und Isolde, Die Meistersinger von Nürnberg, and Parsifal.
 To analyze these large, dramatic works, Lorenz develops a set of forms, and then proceeds to show in specific detail how Wagner's operas can be divided into these forms.
 One of Lorenz's forms is the Bar form AAB, which has a historical legacy dating back to medieval poetry.
 Another of Lorenz's forms is the Bogen form, which in its simple form is ABA.

 In his time Lorenz was considered to be the leading expert in Wagnerian form.
 His formal ideas regarding Wagner's operas were enormously influential; McClatchie suggests that by 1952, Lorenz's formal conception of Wagner's operas was almost "universally accepted."
-More recently, however, Lorenz's theories have been roundly dismissed by scholars on purely analytical grounds, and only partly because of Lorenz's association with the Nazi party and the ideological bias of his work.
+More recently, however, scholars have roundly dismissed Lorenz's on purely analytical grounds, but also with consideration for how Lorenz's association with the Nazi party may pertain to the ideological bias of his work.